QodotPlugin/qodot-plugin/README.md

 ## Example Content

-The repo contains an example project with a simple .map scene imported as a .tscn An example scene is available in Scenes/QodotExample.scene, and its source map file can be found in TrenchBroom/QodotExample.map
+The repo contains an example project with a simple .map scene imported as a .tscn

-In order to open the example map in TrenchBroom, it will need access to the Qodot game configuration.
-See the TrenchBroom Integration section below for details.
+In order to open the example map in TrenchBroom, it will need access to the Qodot game configuration as specified in the [Trenchbroom Integration](#trenchbroom-integration) section.

 ## QuakeMapNode